corda/corda-docs/content/en/docs/corda-enterprise/4.7/network/business-network-membership.md

 subFlow(CreateBusinessNetworkFlow(businessNetworkId, myIdentity, groupId, "Group 1", notary))
 ```

+## Onboarding a new member to your network

+You can choose one of two ways to onboard a new member to your network:

+* With prior request from the prospective member.
+* Without prior request from the prospective member.

-## On-board a new member
+## Onboard a new member with prior request

-Joining a business network is a 2 step process.
-First the prospective member must send a request.
-Then the request is approved and the member is added.
+You can make joining a business network a two-step process, in which prospective members must first send a request to join the network.
+The request can then be approved by the relevant parties, and the member is added.

+You can also onboard and activate memberships in batches using [Composite flows](##onboard-and-activate-members-with-composite-flows)

 ### Step 1 - prospective member sends a membership request

 1. The Corda node wishing to join must run the ```RequestMembershipFlow``` either from the node shell or any other RPC client.
 2. As a result of a successful run, a membership is created with a *PENDING* status and all authorised members will be notified of any future operations involving it.
 3. The prospective member awaits action to activate their membership by an authorised member of the network.

 Until activated by an authorised party, such as a Business Network Operator (BNO), the newly generated membership can neither be used nor grant the requesting node any permissions in the business network.